 Swey-Shen Chen (D.Sc) is the founder of IGE Pharmaceuticals.
-He obtained his M.S. and D.Sc in immunology, epidemiology, and molecular biology at Harvard University, taught as Professor at the Case Western Reserve University and the University of Nebraska and Medical Center, and has worked as Principal Investigator (PI) at the La Jolla Institute and visiting PI at the Scripps Research Institute (TSRI).
-He invented IgE immunization, has numerous awarded patents, close to a hundred publications, and has been actively supported by the National Institute of Health (NIH) grants for his drug discovery and the development of B-cell and T-cell based pan-IgE asthma vaccines.
+He obtained his M.S. and D.Sc in immunology, epidemiology, and molecular biology at Harvard University, taught as Professor at the Case Western Reserve University Medical School and the University of Nebraska at Lincoln and its Medical Center at Omaha, and has worked as Principal Investigator at the La Jolla Institute and visiting PI at the Scripps Research Institute (TSRI).
+He invented IgE immunization, redox signaling and has numerous awarded patents, over a hundred publications, and has been actively supported by the National Institute of Health (NIH) grants and including recent awards of close to eight million USD awards for his drug discovery and the development of B-cell and T-cell based pan-IgE asthma vaccines.

 IGE Pharmaceuticals brings innovation of anti-asthma drugs to the market.